todogroup/osposurvey/2019/questions.md

 * Developing and delivering open source training, resources and documentation
 * Other (please explain)

-7. How is the program or initiative structured?
+7. How is the program or initiative structured? *
 * Formal: dedicated person-hours, reporting structure and/or job titles
 * Informal: working groups, mailing lists and/or channels (e.g., Slack) managed by job roles not formally defined as "open source"

 8. Where is the open source program or initiative located within the organization?
 If the effort is informal, answer based on or who the primary organizers report to.
 * Legal
-* Software Engineering and Development
+* Software engineering and development
 * IT
 * Office of the CTO
-* Developer Relations, Marketing or Communications
+* Developer relations, marketing or communications
 * Don't know
 * Other (please specify)